Collecting rainwater - this is how it works

 Whether for humidification or cleaning, as cooling water, drilling fluid or transport medium: rainwater is perfectly suited for a wide range of industrial applications.

-Health experts confirm that washing with rainwater is completely hygienic.
-No special washing machines are needed for this.
+Washing with rainwater is completely hygienically safe.
+No special washing machines are required for this.
+Properly purified rainwater is clear, colourless and odourless.

 It is also softer than tap water.
 This is easier on the washing machine, less detergent can be used and softeners can be dispensed with altogether.